Caper: Distribution and habitat

-In western Asia it is found along the eastern Mediterranean in Lebanon, Israel, Palestine, Syria, and western Jordan, and in the southern Sinai Peninsula of Egypt.
+In western Asia, it is found along the eastern Mediterranean in Lebanon, Palestine, Israel, Syria, and western Jordan, and in the southern Sinai Peninsula of Egypt.
 It is also found south of the Caucasus in Armenia, Azerbaijan, Georgia, and northeastern Turkey.
 On the Arabian Peninsula it occurs in Oman, Yemen including Socotra, and Asir province of Saudi Arabia.
-In central Asia it inhabits the mountains of central Afghanistan, the lower Karakoram range in northern Pakistan and Ladakh, and Tajikistan, Kyrgyzstan, and eastern Uzbekistan.
+In central Asia, it inhabits the mountains of central Afghanistan, the lower Karakoram range in northern Pakistan and Ladakh, and Tajikistan, Kyrgyzstan, and eastern Uzbekistan.

 Environmental requirements

 The caper bush requires a semiarid or arid climate.
 The caper bush has developed a series of mechanisms that reduce the impact of high radiation levels, high daily temperature, and insufficient soil water during its growing period.

-The caper bush has a curious reaction to sudden increases in humidity; it forms wart-like pockmarks across the leaf surface.
-This is harmless, as the plant quickly adjusts to the new conditions and produces unaffected leaves.
+In response to sudden increases in humidity, the bush forms wart-like pockmarks across the leaf surface.
+It quickly adjusts to the new conditions and produces unaffected leaves.

-It also shows characteristics of a plant adapted to poor soils.
-This shrub has a high root/shoot ratio and the presence of mycorrhizae serves to maximize the uptake of minerals in poor soils.
-Different nitrogen-fixing bacterial strains have been isolated from the caper bush rhizosphere, playing a role in maintaining high reserves of that growth-limiting element.